vpavlenko/study-music/research/nns.md

 GPT-4's [tiktoken](https://github.com/openai/tiktoken) has around 100k tokens - English words, common chunks from programming languages, chops of Russian words, integers and other unicode characters.
 This preprocessing allows the transformer to extract patterns on a higher level.
 What's the good tokenization for MIDI, can we improve [REMI+](https://arxiv.org/pdf/2201.10936.pdf)?
 - Should we have a separate token for Vsus4-V(7), Iadd6 (in many voicings)
-- should we decompose progressions from voicings (learn ii-IV-V simultaneously for power chords, triads, diatonic seventh chords and dominant seventh chords)?
+- Should we decompose progressions from voicings (learn ii-IV-V simultaneously for power chords, triads, diatonic seventh chords and dominant seventh chords)?
 - Should we tokenize repetitions and have a direct token for "verse 2 = verse 1", "m.5 = m.1"?
 - How do we tokenize an exact repetition transposed a semitone up, harmonic or melodic?
 - Should we decompose rhythm from note content and have tokens for rhythmic repetiton/reference in a new phrase?
 Should we have a token for 3+3+2?